obrien-lab/Activation-Energy-Estimation-Workflow/README.md

 This is a package of python (3.X) scripts that are used to estimate activation free energy, as well as the ligand binding affinity, for a protein structure obtained from a [coarse-grained (CG) simulation](https://git.psu.edu/obrien/yang_jiang/cg_simtk_protain_folding).
 All the scripts are ready to use when users have added the directories (including all the child folders) in `$PATH` (add `export PATH=${PATH}:/path/to/one/folder/` in your `~/.bashrc` file) and have granted the execution permission (`chmod -R +x ./act_ene_estimation/`) for all the scripts.

-:warning: The workflow requires additional softwares installed prior to use.
+:warning: The workflow requires `Amber` (16+), `Autodock vina`, `wham`, and `SymmDock` installed prior to use.
 Please click `Learn more` in the following script instruction tables to find detailed instruction of usage and basic theory used in the script.

 ### Table of Contents
   * [1.
 Introduction](#1-introduction)